-Geo object: Underwater / awash rock (UWTROC) (P) Attributes: EXPSOU - indicates objects with a "value of sounding" within or not within the range of depth of the surrounding area NATQUA NATSUR - 9-rock 14 - coral 18 - boulder NOBJNM OBJNAM QUASOU - see Table 6.1 below.
-SOUACC - see use of the meta object M\QUAL (clause 2.2.3.1) STATUS - 18 - existence doubtful TECSOU VALSOU - see Table 6.1 below.
-VERDAT WATLEV - see Table 6.1 below.
-INFORM NINFOM SORDAT - year of report, for reported but not confirmed danger
+Geo object: Underwater / awash rock (UWTROC) (P) Attributes: EXPSOU - indicates objects with a "value of sounding" within or not within the range of depth of the surrounding area.
+NATQUA NATSUR - 9-rock.
+14 - coral.
+18 - boulder.
+NOBJNM OBJNAM QUASOU - see table 6.1 below.
+SOUACC - see use of the meta object M\QUAL (clause 2.2.3.1).
+STATUS - 18 - existence doubtful.
+TECSOU VALSOU - see table 6.1 below.
+VERDAT WATLEV - see table 6.1 below.
+INFORM NINFOM SORDAT - year of report, for reported but not confirmed danger.

-Rock or coral reef INT 1 WATLEV QUASOU Comment Covers and uncovers, depth unknown K11 4 2 Covers and uncovers, depth known K11 4 any value except 2 Negative value for VALSOU Awash K12 5 Underwater rock, depth unknown K13 3 2 Underwater rock, depth known K14 3 any value except 2 Reported, not confirmed 13.1,3.2 3,4 or 5 9 If available, the year reported should be encoded in SORDAT.
-The attribute QUAPOS should be set to 8 (reported, not confirmed). table 6.1
+Rock or coral reef INT 1 WATLEV QUASOU Comment Covers and uncovers, depth unknown K11 4 2 See Remarks below for population of the attribute EXPSOU Covers and uncovers, depth known K11 4 any value except 2 Negative value for VALSOU Awash K12 5 Underwater rock, depth unknown K13 3 2 See Remarks below for population of the attribute EXPSOU Underwater rock, depth known K14 3 any value except 2

+Rock or coral reef INT 1 WATLEV QUASOU Comment Reported, not confirmed 13.1,3.2 3,4 or 5 9 If available, the year reported should be encoded in SORDAT.
+The attribute QUAPOS should be set to 8 (reported, not confirmed).

-- All UWTROC objects should be encoded using one of the above combinations of attributes. - A rock represented by a spot sounding and an associated nature of seabed (underwater rock not dangerous to surface navigation) may be encoded using a single UWTROC object. - For area rock and coral reef features, see clause 7.1. - When a group of rocks is surrounded by a danger line, each rock should be encoded as a separate UWTROC object covered by an obstruction area object (OBSTRN - see clause 6.2.2).
+- All UWTROC objects should be encoded using one of the above combinations of attributes. - A rock represented by a spot sounding and an associated nature of seabed (underwater rock not dangerous to surface navigation) may be encoded using a single UWTROC object. - For area rock and coral reef features, see clause 7.1. - When a group of rocks is surrounded by a danger line, each rock should be encoded as a separate UWTROC object covered by an obstruction area object (OBSTRN see clause 6.2.2). - If it is required to encode an UWTROC object where the attribute VALSOU is populated with an empty (null) value, but the source information indicates the depth of the object is within the range of the surrounding depth area, the value EXPSOU = 1 (within the range of the surrounding depth area) should be populated in order to avoid the unnecessary display of isolated danger symbols in ECDIS.